 “Someone” is always going to miss 2 million dollars, naturally, and the antelope hunter quickly becomes the hunted.
-Enter one of the most unique movie heavies in recent memory-Anton Chigurh (a frighteningly focused Javier Bardem) who has been hired to track down the money, with extreme prejudice.
+Enter one of the most unique heavies in recent memory-Anton Chigurh (Javier Bardem) who has been hired to track down the money, with extreme prejudice.
 Chigurh is a textbook sociopath (he literally slaughters people like cattle, with a pneumatic prod); but he does appear to live by a code (of sorts).

-In fact, the Coens do seem to be channeling Sergio Leone all throughout No Country For Old Men.
+In fact, the Coens seem to be channeling Sergio Leone all throughout No Country For Old Men.
 If Chigurh is the “bad” (the “Angel Eyes” of the story) and Llewelyn is the “ugly” (like “Tuco”, he’s a smarter-than-he-looks oaf who has a native talent for crafty opportunism) then Sheriff Ed Tom Bell (Tommy Lee Jones) is the “good”, and the conscience of the story (he’s the only player in the chase who doesn’t have a self-serving agenda and occasionally displays genuine compassion toward the suffering of others).

-The entire cast is outstanding.
-Bardem’s portrayal of Chigurh is very understated, but still quite menacing, made all the more ultra-creepy by his benign Peter Tork haircut.
-His character is a man of few words; when he does engage in conversation, it is with the detached, feigned interest of a psychiatrist who is wishing his patient would shut up so he can get to the golf course.
+The cast is outstanding.
+Bardem’s portrayal of Chigurh is understated, but menacing, made all the more creepy by his benign Peter Tork haircut.
+He is a man of few words; when he does engage in conversation, it is with the detached, feigned interest of a psychiatrist who is wishing his patient would shut up so he can get to the golf course.

-With the source novel’s tailor-made twists and turns, this is a slam-dunk adaptation for the Coens, and they gleefully take the ball and run with it.
+With the source novel’s tailor-made twists and turns, this is a slam-dunk for the Coens, and they gleefully take the ball and run with it.
 The cinematography is expertly handled by Roger Deakins, who has been the brothers’ DP of choice since Barton Fink.